 These treatments and techniques help our therapists and clients understand the history of each partner in the relationship and how their histories might be contributing to the problems they are experiencing.

-Both the University Center for the Child and the Family and the U-M Psychological Clinic offer help for relationship issues.
+Both the University Center for the Child and Family and the University Psychological Clinic offer help for relationship issues.
 Our mental health providers are ready to help you at either clinic.
 By calling either center, we will help match you with a clinician and center most appropriate for your needs or concerns.

 Treatment Goals for Couples Experiencing Problems in Relationships